cilium/hubble/CONTRIBUTING.md

 ## Contribution workflow

 Hubble uses GitHub for collaborative development.
+Note that this repository only hosts release artifacts for Hubble CLI.
+The actual code for Hubble CLI is in [Cilium GitHub repository] under [`hubble/` directory](https://github.com/cilium/cilium/tree/main/hubble).
-Please use GitHub issues to discuss proposals and use pull requests to suggest changes.
+Please use GitHub issues to discuss proposals and use pull requests to suggest changes in [Cilium GitHub repository].

 For more information see the [Cilium Development Guide](https://docs.cilium.io/en/latest/contributing/development/) and the [Hubble-specific notes](https://docs.cilium.io/en/latest/contributing/development/hubble/).